voicegain/platform/how-to/edge-on-cloud/aws-specific-steps.md

 ![Cluster endpoint access](./AWS-2a.png)

-Afterward you will need to create nodegroups for your GPU Instances for the cluster
+Afterward you will need to create nodegroups for your GPU Instances for the cluster.
+This is what will spin up the EC2 instances as worker nodes for your cluster.
 AWS Link: [Creating Amazon Node Group](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html)

 When creating the NodeGroup make certain that you are setting the systems to have at least 50gb disks.